Within Close Range: Florida Days – the teen years

 and seashell hunts as the sun dips low;

-of Nonnie’s curled and bunioned toes
+of Nonna’s curled and bunioned toes

 and skinny, seagull legs